-Departments are responsible for completing deposit forms to accompany all deposits submitted to the Deposit Drop.
+Departments are responsible for completing deposit forms to accompany all deposits submitted to the Secure Collection Stations.
 Deposit forms must be used to record the deposit on the University's accounting records in the appropriate departmental org and account.
-Currency and checks must be recorded in their respective spaces on the deposit form.
+U.S. Currency should be deposited in deposit(s) entirely separate from any checks.
 Checks must be stamped with the departmental endorsement.
-Where practicable, deposits should be taken to the Secure Collection Station for proofing and transport.
+All cash deposits should be taken immediately to the Secure Collection Stations or to the assigned FBM, their designee or the department supervisor for proofing and transport to Secure Collection Stations.
+The yellow copy of the deposit slip should be retained by the individual who originated the deposit or by the FBM, at the direction of the FBM.